 How much holiday are umbrella employees entitled to?

-The calculation is based on the European Working Time regulations, which states that employees are entitled to 5.6 weeks of holiday in a year or 28 days.
+The calculation is based on the European Working Time regulations, which state that employees are entitled to 5.6 weeks of holiday in a year or 28 days.
 We arrive at the percentage to calculate annual leave by dividing 5.6 by 46.4 (the remaining week in the year) to get a rounded-up figure of 12.07%.
 This percentage figure comes in handy when we get to negotiating an assignment rate.

 Holiday pay and contract rates

 As opposed to permanent employees, umbrella workers’ holiday pay is taken from the agreed assignment rate, so there is no 12.07% uplift on their pay because it is actually a part of their pay.
 In other words, payment in respect of annual paid leave will generally be made out of your annual paid leave reserve fund, which accrues at the rate of 12.07% of your Total Gross Pay.

 To arrive at your total gross pay, you need to do the following calculation: